 If you have any questions about the club or if you’re thinking of joining please contact: [email protected]

-Many of our members learned to dive with the club, and some have stayed for more than two decades!
+Many of our members learned to dive with the club, and some have stayed for decades!
 We hope you have got a flavour of the club from reading these pages – so why not come and meet us in person?

 If you live in, work in, or commute through central London we’re not far away – a short walk from Central Line (Marble Arch), Bakerloo (Baker Street), District and Circle (Edgeware Road) plus national rail (Paddington and Marylebone stations) make the club extremely accessible.
 You can see our membership fees here.